subygan/subygan.github.io/blog/content/ideas/FocusmateXupsc.md

+---
+emoji: 🧐
+title: Prepmate
+description: a focumate like thing for exam preparation
+date: 2022-07-16
+layout: base
+---
 ### PrepMate

 Aspirants who are preparing for exams are heavily moving towards remote preparation.
 Barring the exceptional few, it is hard to keep motivation alive. and work and work and work.